Beram Kayal: Style of play

 Kayal is a central midfielder but he is capable of performing various different roles within the position.
 He can play as a defensive midfielder, sitting in front of the back four and stifling the opposition or as a box-to-box midfielder, protecting the defenders as well as supporting the forwards.
 Although he is more renowned for his defensive capabilities than attacking, he is still able to contribute well to going forward.

 Kayal is a tenacious, hard working midfielder, known for high stamina level, aggressive tackling and combative edge, he also has great passing ability and quick feet.
-Ex-Celtic and Israel midfielder Eyal Berkovic, described him as being: "Perfect for British football.
+Former Manchester City and Israeli former international footballer Eyal Berkovic, described him as being: "Perfect for British football.
 He is strong technically, very aware but really competitive...
 He will have no problem adapting to the style in Scotland – he will love the speed and aggression.